-Creating and using a grid file for non-Agilent images overview
+Creating and Using a Grid File for non-Agilent Images Overview

 Follow these instructions to create and use a grid file for non-Agilent images.
-You must create a grid file for non-Agilent images to run Feature Extraction.
+A grid file is required for non-Agilent images to run Feature Extraction.

 - Step 1.
 Start grid mode from the non-Agilent image file. - Step 2.
 Position grids, locate spots and save grid file. - Step 3.
 Extract the image file with its new grid file.